Tips and Tricks for Engaging in Market Research

 After having a better understanding of what market research is and why it’s important to be involved as a contractor, here are some tips:

-- Thoroughly review the scope description in the summary to make sure it pertains to you and you fully understand it.
+- Thoroughly review the scope description in the summary to make sure it pertains to you and you are tracking what the request entails.
 You’ll want to reference the language repeatedly in your response.

-- Be sure to download any requirements attachments such as the PWS or SOW.
+- Be sure to download any requirements attachments such as the Performance Work Statement (PWS) or Statement of Work (SOW).
 It can be difficult to make sense of all the documents, so make sure you carefully review all the attachments.

 - Some opportunities will include a section for an ‘optional capabilities statement’.
 This is a good place to include more information about relevant experience and let your company shine over the others.
 Just like optional extra credit, we suggest you turn this in.